ovska/FlameCsv/docs/docs/architecture.md

 ## Writing

-The writing routines are based on @"System.Buffers.IBufferWriter`1" which allows consumers to write directly into the writer's buffer.
-In practice, the writer returns an arbitrarily sized destination buffer, which is passed to a converter or other code that writes directly to the buffer.
+The writing system is based on @"System.Buffers.IBufferWriter`1", allowing direct writes into the writer's buffer.

-FlameCsv augments the writer type with a few extra APIs using @"FlameCsv.Writing.ICsvPipeWriter`1":
+FlameCsv extends this functionality through @"FlameCsv.Writing.ICsvPipeWriter`1" with additional features:
  - The writer keeps tracks of the written data, and contains the @"FlameCsv.Writing.ICsvPipeWriter`1.NeedsFlush" property that determines if the internal buffers are close to full, and the written data should be flushed.
 The limit of "close to full" is arbitrarily determined, and future performance profiling might be needed (you are free to do so, or file an issue for it).